 There are a few other features on the Bing Places dashboard you may want to consider.

-- Bing Places allows a business to sync the Bing Places listing with a Google My Business listing.
-This could be an easy way to keep thedata consistent between the two.
+- Bing Places allows a business to sync the Bing Places listing with a Google Business Profile (formerly Google My Business) listing.
+This could be an easy way to keep the data consistent between the two.
 However, you’ll still want to customize sections like deals and discounts.

 - The dashboard also has an option to enable Facebook integration in order to receive updates on the Bing Places listing through Facebook messenger.
 These updates can include new interactions with the listing, such as website conversions or click-to-call.